lrgresearch/gpaw-tools/installation.md

 ### 4. Installation of gpaw-tools

-Before, starting to installation of `gpaw-tools`, we need to install `spglib`
+Before, starting to installation of `gpaw-tools`, we need to install `spglib` and `elastic` packages and their dependencies.
+If you used conda to install previous packages, you do not need to run the following command.

-    pip3 install spglib

-and some packages to run elastic package, which is needed to run gpaw-tools:

-    pip3 install setuptools_scm
-    pip3 install docutils
-    pip3 install elastic
+    pip3 install spglib setuptools_scm docutils elastic

+Also, lastly, it is good to use a job queue system when you have many inputs to run.
+GPAW / gpaw-tools can be run with task managers like SLURM.
+However, if you use your GPAW / gpaw-tools system on your local server/workstation, using Task Spooler is a good idea.
+It only works on one server for one user.
+It makes a queue, and run your commands in order.
+To install tsp command to your Ubuntu system, use:

+    sudo apt install task-spooler

 Now, all needed packages are installed and we can continue with installation of `gpaw-tools`.
 In your home folder (~), let's download the latest development release (you can prefer stable release also, please visit https://www.lrgresearch.org/gpaw-tools/ to get the latest URL)